Wainhouse/Wainhouse/README.md

-- 👋 Hi, I’m @Wainhouse
+- 👋 Hi, I’m Luke Wainhouse or @Wainhouse
 - 👀 I’m interested in web applications, API integration and building apps and software.
 - 🌱 I’m currently studying Python and Java on the QA SKills Bootcamp.
 - 💞️ I’m looking to collaborate on...
 Python and Java projects.